wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 25: October 8, 2018

 **Today's Progress**: Completed two chapters of the Python Data Science Toolbox and starting off the third

+### Day 26: October 9, 2018

+**Today's Progress**:
+* Completed Python Data Science Toolbox (Part 1) and did some practice exercises.
+* Also played around with data from my students test to determine the percentage score and also visualize their score distribution using a histogram